flut1/discogs-data-tools/readme.md

 # Discogs Data Tools
 Some utilities to download and process Discogs monthly data dumps.
-Under active development.
-More to come.
+Currently only manages downloading the data dumps.
+More functionality (like processing) to come

 **This module is not officially affiliated with Discogs.** For license information on Discogs data dumps see: https://data.discogs.com/